 If you have a family history of oral cancer, you will want to be especially careful with alcohol, tobacco and sun exposure since you are more at risk than those without a family history.

-It is important to be aware of the causes of oral cancer even if you are not at high risk.
+It’s important to be aware of the causes of oral cancer even if you’re not at high risk.
 Oral cancer affects more than 35,000 people in the U.S. each year, according to the American Cancer Society, and the National Cancer Institute estimates that approximately 100 people in the U.S. are diagnosed each day.
 Anyone could be affected, and knowing the risk factors will help you know best how to prevent it.